mbolotov/intellij-cypress/README.md

 A video overview: https://youtu.be/FgnHYwmguFI

 It has pluggable architecture, so the user can upload her own recorder plugin for the event capturing and code generation.
+Refer to [this wiki page](../../wiki/Recorder-API) for more information about Recorder API

 By default, it uses the plugin available here: [script/recorder.js](https://github.com/mbolotov/intellij-cypress/blob/master/script/recorder.js).
 Feel free to copy it localy and modify for your needs.